Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 • If your Medicare Advantage plan does not include prescription drug coverage and you’re planning to switch to Original Medicare plus a Part D plan, you’ll need to actively disenroll from the Medicare Advantage plan and then enroll in a Part D Prescription Drug Plan.
 It’s recommended that you complete both actions within the same month; if you disenroll from a Medicare Advantage plan in January but don’t enroll in a Part D prescription plan until February, your Original Medicare coverage would take effect in February, but your drug coverage wouldn’t kick in until March.

-• You’ll also have the option to apply for a Medigap plan when you switch to Original Medicare, albeit with medical underwriting in most cases if you’re past your one-year trial right period (you can click on a state on this map to see how Medigap plans are regulated in the state).
+• You’ll also have the option to apply for a Medigap plan when you switch to Original Medicare, albeit with medical underwriting in most cases if you’re past your one-year trial right period and don’t otherwise qualify for a special enrollment period (you can click on a state on this map to see how Medigap plans are regulated in the state).

 Changing Medigap coverage